atolye15/checklist/checklists/creating-ui-illustrations.md

 category: Design
 date: "2020-03-12"
 tags: ['illustrations', 'mood-boarding', 'sketch']
-description: The steps that should be followed by the designer for creating illustration designs to the design projects.
+description: The steps that should be followed by the designer for creating an illustration to a project.
 ---

 - [ ] Define the design style